Israel calls Gaza City evacuation ‘inevitable’ as US hosts talks on post-war Gaza

-GAZA CITY, Gaza Strip (AP) — Israeli and U.S. officials will meet in Washington on Wednesday to discuss post-war Gaza, even as Israel's military calls the evacuation of Gaza City “inevitable” ahead of a military offensive and with no sign of a ceasefire in sight.
+GAZA CITY, Gaza Strip (AP) — Israeli and U.S. officials were to meet Wednesday in Washington to discuss post-war Gaza, even as Israel's military called the evacuation of Gaza City “inevitable” ahead of a new offensive and no signs of a ceasefire were in sight.

-The meeting comes as outrage mounts over this week's deadly Israeli strikes on a southern Gaza hospital that killed 20, including journalists and emergency responders.
-Israel's military has said it will investigate the attack.
-It has offered no immediate explanation for striking twice and no evidence for an assertion that six of the dead were militants.
+The meeting comes amid mounting outrage over this week's double Israeli strike on a southern Gaza hospital that killed journalists, emergency responders and others.
+The toll from the attack on Nasser Hospital rose to 22 after two more people died Wednesday, Gaza health officials said.

+The Israeli military, which has said it will investigate, offered no immediate explanation for striking twice and no evidence for an assertion that six of the dead were militants.

 As a growing chorus of international leaders urge Israel to reconsider its offensive and commit to talks, Pope Leo XIV called for Israel to halt the “collective punishment” and forced displacement of Palestinians in Gaza.